 2nd photo - A storage area for rescued Showy Lady's-slippers in Beltrami County.

-In honor of the legacy of Eloise Butler and as part of the Garden’s mission to enhance the diversity of plant life found within the Garden gates, a trip was taken this June to northern Minnesota to rescue several Showy Lady’s-slipper orchids - saving them from destruction in a road-building project.
+In honor of the legacy of Eloise Butler and as part of the Garden’s mission to enhance the diversity of plant life found within the Garden gates, a trip was taken in June 2005 to northern Minnesota to rescue several Showy Lady’s-slipper orchids - saving them from destruction in a road-building project.

 Although it is unlawful to dig up this precious Minnesota State flower, these threatened plants were collected with the permission, assistance, and enthusiasm of the Minnesota Dept. of Transportation - for transplanting in a public wildflower garden such as ours.
 With only a week remaining before their eminent demise, the clumps were carefully removed and transported to the Eloise Butler Wildflower Garden and planted the following two days.
 Several clumps, large and small, were carefully dug from an area very similar to our tamarack swamp in the Garden.